abbreviatedman/spellbound/data/quotes.md

 426
 00:24:25,132 --> 00:24:28,734
-If... if I took just a smidgen of your Shade,
+If… if I took just a smidgen
+of your Shade,

 427